 - Indeed, do make sure that CF does come back up.
 While the installer SHOULD start CF, I have seen times when it did not, even when there were no errors in the update.
 In that case, start it as a service like you normally would.

-- And yes you SHOULD still check the install log to confirm the count of successes and errors.
+- And if all seems well, you SHOULD still check the install log to confirm the count of successes and errors.
 It will be created just as described above, and put in the same place, regardless of whether the update is run from the CF admin or via this command-line java installer.

-A gotcha to beware: make sure to use the same bit-level Java that CF is using
+A gotcha to beware for cmd line install: make sure to use the same bit-level Java that CF is using!

 So first, how would you know if the java you see running at the command line IS a 32-bit one?
 Well, if you ran the command with the "-version" argument, to reports its version info: